 We have not selected any specific business combination target but intend to target businesses with enterprise values that are greater than we could acquire with the net proceeds of the Public Offering and the sale of the private placement warrants.
 As a result, if the cash portion of the purchase price exceeds the amount available from the Trust Account, net of amounts needed to satisfy any redemption by public shareholders, we may be required to seek additional financing to complete such proposed initial business combination.
 We cannot assure you that such financing will be available on acceptable terms, if at all.
 To the extent that additional financing proves to be unavailable when needed to complete our initial business combination, we would be compelled to either restructure the transaction or abandon that particular business combination and seek an alternative target business candidate.
-Further, we may be required to obtain additional financing in connection with the closing of our initial business combination for general corporate purposes, including for maintenance or expansion of operations of the purchase of other companies.
-If we are unable to complete our initial business combination, our public shareholders may only receive their pro rata portion of the funds in the Trust Account that are available for distribution to public shareholders, and our warrants will expire worthless.
-In addition, even if we do not need additional financing to complete our initial business combination, we may require such financing to fund the operations or growth of the target business.
-The failure to secure additional financing could have a material adverse effect on the continued development or growth of the target business.
-None of our officers, directors or shareholders is required to provide any financing to us in connection with or after our initial business combination.
+Further, we may be required to obtain additional financing in connection with the closing of our initial business combination for general corporate purposes, including for maintenance or expansion of operations of the post-transaction businesses, the payment of principal or interest due on indebtedness incurred in completing our initial business combination, or to fund the purchase of other companies.
+If we are unable to complete our initial business combination, or public shareholders may only receive their pro rata portion of the funds in the Trust Account that are available for distribution to public shareholders, and our warrants will expire worthless.
+In addition, even if we do not need additional financing to complete our initial business combinations or growth of the target business.
+The failure to secure additional financing to us in connection with or after our initial business combinations.
+None of our officers, directors or shareholders is required to provide any financing to us in connection with or after our initial business.